- AUSM / Study Abroad

 Fall/Spring Semester Programs

-The Mexico Solidarity Network uses proceeds from the study abroad program to support our partner organizations in Mexico and also grassroots organizing via the Albany Park Autonomous Center in Chicago.
+The Mexico Solidarity Network uses proceeds from the study abroad program to support our partner organizations in Mexico and also grassroots organizing at the Albany Park Autonomous Center in Chicago.
 Go here to learn more about how your tuition is spent and the reasoning behind this.

 Photos and descriptions of the three organizations students live with and learn from during the semester:

 Tlaxcala means the place of the corn tortilla in the Nahuatl language.
-It's Mexico's smallest state and most students haven't heard of it before coming on the program, but many enjoy their time there more than any other portion of the semester.
+It's Mexico's smallest state and most students haven't heard of it before coming on our program, but many enjoy their time there more than any other portion of the semester.
 Students stay with families in the National Urban and Peasant Council (CNUC in Spanish), a group born in resistance to the free trade agreement.
-These are families whose ancestors worked on Tlaxcala's large plantations for generations and who won control of their land through the Revolution.
-They're farmers who plant and nurture Tlaxcala's 26 varieties of native corn cycle after cycle.
-And they're dignified people who are bettering their agriculture, housing, health, and education without giving their loyalty to any political party.
+These are families whose ancestors worked on Tlaxcala's large plantations for generations and who won control of their land through the 1910 Revolution.
+They're farmers who plant and nurture Tlaxcala's 26 varieties of native corn, cycle after cycle.
+And they're dignified people who are improving their agriculture, housing, health, and education without giving their loyalty to any political party.
 Students live with homestay families in Tlaxcala for three weeks, mixing academic classes with visits to farms, mountain-top watersheds, cultural events, and community assemblies.

 Video on corn and CNUC by program alum Clayton Conn